dhia13/Pdf-Extractor/README.md

-this project was made using next pdf-lib tailwind styled components Comming soon extracting pages from multiple pdf and merging them view and edit and draw on a pdf create new pages adding text images to them then merging them with another
+this project was made using next pdf-lib tailwind styled components Comming soon view and edit and draw on a pdf create new pages adding text images to them then merging them with another
 ## Getting Started